 This is what happened:

-The shares fell with the market decline last year and continued falling this year against the market, getting cheaper and cheaper.
+- The shares fell with a market decline and continued falling against the market, getting cheaper and cheaper.
 Going down to a price to earnings ratio of less than two.

 I am now even more allergic against stock tips from anyone.
 Even more so if there is a story attached to the idea.